 We Fund Research

 The research we fund today will help improve our future health.
 Many NHLBI Divisions, such as the Center for Translation Research and Implementation Science, the Division of Cardiovascular Sciences, the Division of Blood Diseases and Resources, and the Division of Lung Diseases, are helping fund research to advance NHLBI precision medicine activities for heart, lung, blood, and sleep disorders.

 Through NHLBI’s Trans-Omics for Precision Medicine (TOPMed) program, researchers will use data from studies focused on heart, lung, blood and sleep disorders to better predict, prevent, diagnose, and treat sleep disorders based on a patient’s unique genes, environment, and molecular signatures.

 Empowering Data Science for Scientific Discovery

-The NHLBI Data Storage, Toolspace, Access, and analytics for biG-data Empowerment Resource (Data STAGE) is a cloud-based platform that will offer cohort and phenotype searches, as well as secure workspaces to share, store, cross-link, and compute on large datasets.
-The goal is to enhance access to data from NHLBI-affiliated studies on a platform that builds on the cloud-based infrastructure of the NIH Data Commons and with the aim to enable novel scientific research.
+The NHLBI Data Storage, Toolspace, Access, and analytics for biG-data Empowerment Resource (Data STAGE) is a cloud-based platform that will offer cohort and phenotype searches, as well as secure workspaces that share, store, cross-link, and compute on large datasets.
+The goal is to enable novel scientific research by enhancing access to data from NHLBI-affiliated studies on a unique platform—one that builds on the cloud-based infrastructure of the NIH Data Commons.

 Providing Tools to Foster Collaborative Research